Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

 * `clock_time`: A timestamp indicating when the radioactive decay occurred.
 Uses the format YYYY-MM-DD HH:MM:SS
 * `amplitude`: The energy of the observed decay

-We'd like to select data from the database by providing our GUI a run tag, a start time, an end time, or any combination of the three parameters.
+We'd like to select data from the database by providing our GUI a run tag, a start time, an end time, or any combination of the three.
 To do so, we'll need to create some entry boxes in our GUI where the user can specify these parameters.
 I'll refer to this section of our GUI as the "query panel."

 In the first row of our query panel, we'll ask the user to specify a run tag.
 We can create an empty class variable to store the run tag by using Tkinter's `StringVar()` function.